Cold Email for Veterinarians: 5 Ways to Reach Pet Practice Owners

 – A white paper on pricing strategies for veterinary services

 Your cold email introduces this resource and offers to send it.
-You do not ask for a meeting.
-You do not pitch your product.
+You don’t ask for a meeting.
+You don’t pitch your product.
 You provide value and let the practice owner decide whether they want to learn more.

 Follow up 5 to 7 days later with a secondary email referencing the resource and asking if they found it useful.
 Only then do you suggest a call.